EnsembleQ#

 quantifierBaseQuantifier

-The quantifier model class to be used for ensemble members.
+The base quantifier used for each ensemble member.

 sizeint, default=50